Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-Metrics.md

 ![image](/assets/images/linear_regression_2.png?raw=true){: .center-image }

 ## Introduction
 This is the second post in a 3-part series.
 We left off last time discussing the basics of Linear Regression.
 Specifically, we learned key terminology and how to find parameters for both univariate and multivariate Linear Regression.
-Now we'll turn our focus to metrics about our model.
+Now we'll turn our focus to metrics pertaining to our model.

 We'll look at the following key metrics:
 1. Sum of Squared Errors (SSE)